 So, you’ve graduated high school and are packing up to move to the good ol’ city of Fayetteville, Arkansas!
 While you’re gearing up for classes in the fall, you also can’t help but think… what in the world should I do in my new home?
 Whether that be enjoying the food, art or even outdoor scene, Fayetteville has you covered.
 This city has so much to offer, and you are about to be in for the best 4 years!

-While Fayetteville is a haven for competitive cycling and mountain biking, casual bike rides around the city are one of the most popular things to do in Fayetteville.
-It’s a great way to experience everything the city has to offer — restaurants, shopping, nightlife — while still enjoying the beautiful outdoors Northwest Arkansas and the Ozarks are known for.
+Fayetteville is a haven for competitive cycling and mountain biking, and casual bike rides around the city are one of the most popular things to do.
+Cycling is a great way to experience everything the city has to offer — restaurants, shopping, nightlife — while still enjoying the beautiful outdoors Northwest Arkansas and the Ozarks are known for.